-The program standards must include provisions for the assurance of qualified training personnel and adequate supervision of the apprentice on the job.54 The employer must ensure that apprentices are trained in the core work processes for the occupation, and employ at least one full-time journeyworker, qualified supervisor, or other individual to oversee the training.
-This arrangement must be clear to the apprentice and the person responsible.
+The program standards must include provisions for the assurance of qualified training personnel and adequate supervision of the apprentice on the job.
+The sponsor must ensure that apprentices are trained in the core work processes for the occupation, and that the apprentice's employer (which is the sponsor in the case of a sole sponsor program) employs at least one full-time journeyworker or qualified supervisor or other individual to oversee the training.
+This arrangement must be clear to the apprentice and the person(s) responsible.